Attacker You!: Plot

 The story, rather than held in Japan, moved to China.
 The events take place several years after the Seoul Olympics of 1988, when it stopped the plot of the previous series.
 The team of Dragon Ladies, after losing the championship, is likely to melt.
 Enter the scene to intervene three stars of volleyball: Yang Ming (Ms. Nishi), Nami Hayase and So Tachiki, the latter in the role of coach.
 Among the main characters is Woo Glin (Shoko Hota), a champion of Kung-Fu.
 Noted during a fight, Ming becomes convinced that her team could be reborn and, after passing an audition, Glin (Hota) enters to join.
-To further strengthen the team, Nami proposes to So to go to Japan to take Yu Hazuki, who in the meantime, after hard and constant training, is back in shape after breaking his Achilles tendon two years earlier during a game with her friend Eri Takigawa, who had an accident ended her Olympic career.
+To further strengthen the team, Nami proposes to So to go to Japan to take Yu Hazuki, who in the meantime, after hard and constant training, is back in shape after breaking her Achilles tendon two years earlier during a game with her friend Eri Takigawa, who had an accident that ended her Olympic career.